jsmreese/moment-duration-format/README.md

 Format template grammar is patterned on the existing Moment Date format template grammar, with a few modifications because durations are fundamentally different from dates.

-This plugin depends on both `lodash` and `underscore.string`. `underscore` should be able to be substituted for `lodash`, but that is not tested.
+This plugin depends on `lodash` or `underscore`, and is tested with both libraries.

 ---